NunoDasNeves/mini-https-server/README.md

 # HTTPS Server

-WARNING: Don't use this in production!
 This is a simple server that serves files over https.

+WARNING: I wouldn't recommend using this in production in its current form.